Babbzzz/BabbzzzConky/README.md

 An infinity based theme for Conky.

-# InfinitySVG-Mail: A Theme for Conky
+# BabbzzzInfinity: A Theme for Conky

 ## About

-InfinitySVG-Mail is a theme for the "conky" system monitor for X. It is based on the InfinitySVG theme by Eric Weik.
+BabbzzzInfinity is a theme for the "conky" system monitor for X. It is based on the InfinitySVG theme by Eric Weik.

 ![InfinitySVG-Mail screenshot](https://raw.github.com/Babbzzz/BabbzzzConky/master/images/Screenshot.png)